-Barbados Stamps – Barbados opened its postal service in late 1851 and unusually did not use British Stamps; instead an order was placed for stamps using the ‘Britannia’ design adopted by Mauritius and Trinidad.
-Barbados was also the first British Colony to have a halfpenny rate, even preceding the Great Britain 1870 issue.
-The first despatch of ½d green and 1d blue stamps was sent in December 1851 however the vessel was lost at sea and failed to reach the island.
-Further supplies were sent in January and February 1852 including a 2d greyish slate.
-The stamps did not show the denomination.
-The 2d greyish slate stamp is known bisected and used as a one-penny stamp, these being authorised for use during a shortage of 1d stamps between 4th August 1854 and 21st September 1854.
+Barbados Stamps – Barbados opened its postal service in late 1851 and didn't use British Stamps.
+Instead an order was placed for the ‘Britannia’ design adopted by Mauritius and Trinidad.
+They were also the first British Colony to have a halfpenny rate, even preceding the Great Britain 1870 issue.
+The first despatch of ½d green and 1d blue stamps was sent in December 1851, however the vessel was lost at sea and failed to reach the island.
+Further supplies were sent in January and February 1852, including a 2d greyish slate, they did not show the denomination.
+The 2d greyish slate stamp is known bisected and used as a one-penny stamp, these being authorised for use during a shortage of 1d between 4th August 1854 and 21st September 1854.

-Philatelic postscript: Stamps were first issued in 1852, and for the next 30 years featured the highly collectable 'Britannia' design.
+Philatelic postscript - Stamps were first issued in 1852.
+For the next 30 years they featured the highly collectable 'Britannia' design.